 - Uncertain Job Growth: Yet, a BLS report cautions that while AI boosts productivity, it may not always translate to job growth, leaving projections for education and professional services uncertain.

 - Post-Pandemic Challenges: Gen Z, already navigating economic fragility post-pandemic, faces a double whammy: AI automating half of current tasks worldwide by 2030, per National University stats.
-There is a growing need to assess mental health in students facing these pressures, as mental health conditions become more prevalent.
+There is a growing need to assess mental health in students facing these pressures, as mental health statistics show mental health conditions are becoming more prevalent among young people.

 - Psychological Pressure: The result?
 A generation studying harder but fearing obsolescence, with the constant pressure of adapting to the unknown amplifying their psychological burden, AI anxiety, and senses of hopelessness that can evolve into clinical depression.
-Mental health conditions such as anxiety and depression are increasingly common among Gen Z, underscoring the urgency of addressing these issues.
+Mental health conditions such as anxiety and depression are increasingly common among Gen Z’s population, underscoring the urgency of addressing these issues and improving young people’s mental health through accessible mental health resources and support.

-The educational pipeline is also affected, with high school students experiencing similar anxieties about their future in an AI-driven world.
+The educational pipeline is also affected, with high school students experiencing similar anxieties about their future in an AI-driven world and facing barriers to mental health resources and professional mental health services.

 AI as the Ultimate Study Buddy—or Cheater’s Tool?
 Navigating AI Anxiety in Learning

 But this comes with a dark side, evident in these trends.
-The increased reliance on AI can contribute to the risk of developing or exacerbating mental illnesses, including attention deficit hyperactivity disorder and eating disorders, as well as other emotional health challenges.
+The increased reliance on AI can contribute to the risk of developing or exacerbating mental illnesses, including attention deficit hyperactivity disorder, eating disorders, and obsessive compulsive disorder, as well as other emotional health challenges such as self injury and self-harm.

 - Full Assignment Outsourcing: 15% of students in a 2025 Vox study used AI to complete entire papers or projects, up from 11% in 2024.